 Our opening hymn reminds us of our need for the light of God's love to guide us.
 It was written by Bernadette Farrell, a gifted Roman Catholic hymn-writer from West Yorkshire, whose hymns are beautiful and challenging.

-StF 706 - Longing for light
+We shall sing hymn number 706, 'Longing for light, we wait in darkness,'

-- Longing for light, we wait in darkness.
-Longing for truth, we turn to you.
-Make us your own, your holy people, Light for the world to see. - Ch) Christ, be our light!
-Shine in our hearts.
-Shine through the darkness.
-Christ, be our light!
-Shine in your Church gathered today. - Longing for peace, our world is troubled.
-Longing for hope, many despair.
-Your word alone has power to save us.
-Make us your living voice.
+1. Longing for light, we wait in darkness, Longing for truth, we turn to you.
+Make us your own, your holy people, Light for the world to see.
+Chorus: Christ, be our Light!
+Shine in our hearts, Shine through the darkness.
+Christ be our Light!
+Shine in your Church gathered today.